ephelps01/feedbacktool/README.md

 # Read Me

-Make sure you have run migrations after install and you have the laravel auth scaffolfing generated or this package will not work!
+Make sure you have run migrations after install and you have the laravel auth scaffolding generated or this package will not work!

 ## Config File